allenlcp/Udemy_Kafka/Notes.md

 - Data is assigned randomly to a partition unless a key is provided

+## Brokers
+- A Kafka clusters is composed of multiple brokers (servers)
+- Each broker is identified with its ID (integer)
+- Each broker contains certain topic partitions
+- After connecting to any broker (Called a bootstrap broker), you will be connected to the entire cluster
+- A good number to get started is 3 brokers, but some big clusters have over 100 brokers

+## Brokers and topics
+Example of Topic-A with 3 partitions and 100 brokers
+- Broker_101 will have Topic-A/Partition_0
+- Broker_102 will have Topic-A/Partition_1
+- Broker_103 will have Topic-A/Partition_3

+Example of Topic-A with 2 partitions and 100 brokers
+- Broker_101 will have Topic-A/Partition_0
+- Broker_102 will have Topic-A/Partition_1

+## Replication
+- Topic replication factor > 1 (usually between 2 and 3)
+- This way if a broker is down, another broker can serve the data

+Example: Topic-A with 2 partitions and replication factor of 2 (2 copies)
+- Broker_101 will have Topic-A/Partition_0(Leader)
+- Broker_102 will have Topic-A/Partition_0(ISR)
+- Broker_102 will have Topic-A/Partition_1(Leader)
+- Broker_103 will have Topic-A/Partition_1(ISR)

 ## Leader for a Partition
 - At any time only ONE broker can be a leader for a given partition
 - Only that leader can receive and serve data for a partition